WarlockW/uer/Pretrain-models-with-different-encoders-and-targets.md

-- ### Pretrain models with different encoders and targets UER-py allows users to combine different components (e.g. embeddings, encoders, and targets).
+UER-py allows users to combine different components (e.g. embeddings, encoders, and targets).
 Here are some examples of trying different combinations.

 #### RoBERTa